mozilla/fathom-fox/README.md

 Fathom is a supervised-learning system.
 FathomFox's Developer Tools panel helps you do the supervision (labeling) of pages that have been bulk-collected.
-You can also use it as an alternative to bulk collection that lets you interact with each page before freezing.
+You can also label pages one at a time, without first saving them locally.
+This lets you interact with each page before freezing, ensuring the interesting elements are showing.

-Load a page, right click on the element you want to label and choose Inspect Element, which will open Firefox's developer tools.
-Switch to the Fathom tab and enter the label for the inspected element.
+Load a page, right-click the element you want to label, and choose Inspect Element, which will open Firefox's developer tools.
+Switch to the Fathom tab, and enter the label for the inspected element.

-You can apply as many labels as you want to various page elements, with a max of one label per element at the moment.
-When you're done, click Save Page to pull down a frozen version of the page.
+You can apply as many labels as you want to various page elements, though there is a limit of one label per element at the moment.
+Finally, click Save Page to pull down a frozen version of the page.
 That sample is then ready to be used with the Trainer.